 Online slots in Delaware

 Delaware was the first state to legislate for online gambling.
 The three licenses currently held in Delaware are owned by the state’s three major racetracks.
 Gambling has a rich history in Delaware dating back to the first racetrack in 1760.

 Delaware’s online casino industry is small, as is the state itself.
 There are discussions about merging the state’s online gambling pools with that of neighboring New Jersey.

 Despite Nevada being one of the few states with fully regulated and legal online gambling, there are no online slots available in the state.
 However, Nevada residents have no shortage of land-based slot machines.
 There are more than 175,000 slot machines in the state.

 Despite the lack of online slots in Nevada, the online casino industry is thriving in its offer of other casino games like poker and sports betting.

 At the time of writing, only the states listed above have fully regulated online gambling.

 However, there are several ongoing discussions and arrangements to introduce online gambling to other states.
-Pennsylvania is likely to be the next state to boast legal online casinos, with the Pennsylvania House of Representatives having passed a bill to regulate and legislate for online gaming.
+Pennsylvania is likely to be the next state to boast legal online casinos.
+The Pennsylvania House of Representatives passed a bill to regulate and legislate for online gaming.
 However, the 2016 US election has meant that it is unlikely to pass the Senate until much later.

 California is another state with ongoing discussions for regulation of online casinos and online poker.
-Californian tribes are divided over the introduction of online gambling, specifically poker, to the state of California.
-This has hampered any progression with regulating online gaming in the state.
+California tribes are divided over the introduction of online gambling, specifically poker, to the state of California.
+Hence, this has hampered any progression with regulating online gaming in the state.